open-meteo/python-requests/README.md

 # Open-Meteo API Python Client

-This API client provides access to weather data from [Open-Meteo Weather API](https://open-meteo.com) compatible with the `requests` library.
+This API client provides access to weather data from [Open-Meteo Weather API](https://open-meteo.com) based on the Python library `niquests` and compatible with the `requests` library.

 A key feature is its use of FlatBuffers instead of JSON for data transfer.
 FlatBuffers are particularly efficient when dealing with large volumes of time-series data.
 The library supports [Zero-Copy](https://en.wikipedia.org/wiki/Zero-copy) data transfer, allowing you to seamlessly analyze data directly within `numpy`, `pandas`, or `polars` without performance overhead.
 Schema definitions are available on [GitHub open-meteo/sdk](https://github.com/open-meteo/sdk).